 Understanding your benefits: Health plan types explained

-From HMO to PPO, here’s a breakdown of the most common health insurance plan types in Michigan.
+From HMO to PPO, here’s a breakdown of the most common health insurance plan types.

 What is an HMO?

 An HMO or “health maintenance organization” plan is the most common type in Michigan.
-An HMO helps keep costs down while still offering reliable care by having you see in-network providers only.
+An HMO offers affordable, reliable care by having you see in-network providers only.

 How it works: You’ll need to choose a primary care provider (PCP) to oversee your care.
-You’ll be able to use doctors and hospitals that are part of a large network and can often even see in-network specialists without a referral.
+You’ll be able to use doctors and hospitals that are part of a large network and with a Priority Health plan, you can often even see in-network specialists without a referral.
 But keep in mind that you won’t be covered for out-of-network services unless it’s a medical emergency.

 Insider tip: Make sure you’re enrolled in a plan with a large HMO network.
 This gives you access to a wider range of doctors and hospitals.